Can We Talk Models Into Seeing the World Differently?: Measuring Cue Biases in VLMs

-We measure the texture/shape bias of VLMs in two common tasks: \textit{visual question answering (VQA)} \cite{Antol_2015_ICCV} where we seek to obtain a zero-shot classification \cite{radford21clip} of the object, and \textit{image captioning} \cite{Vinyals_2015_CVPR} where we look for an accurate description of the image.
-In both cases, we use the \texttt{cue-conflict} dataset in single-round answering with no shared conversation history between conversations.
+Given a dataset such as proposed in \cite{geirhos2018imagenettrained} for shapes and textures, we propose to measure the cue bias of VLMs in two tasks: \textit{visual question answering (VQA)} \cite{Antol_2015_ICCV}, where we seek to obtain a zero-shot classification \cite{radford21clip} of the object, and \textit{image captioning} \cite{Vinyals_2015_CVPR} where we look for an accurate but brief description of objects in the image.
+For both tasks, we evaluate single-round answering with no shared conversation history between conversations.